 Advertising measures

-Various measures are also intended to raise the population's awareness of renewable energies.
-For example, as part of the project, a solar map of Seoul was integrated into a website: http://solarmap.seoul.go.kr/index.do
+Various measures are also being implemented to raise public awareness of renewable energies.
+For example, as part of the project, a solar map of Seoul has been integrated into a website: http://solarmap.seoul.go.kr/index.do

 German technology in South Korea